avrahamluna/avrahamluna.github.io/_posts/2025-11-30-magento-zapier-looker.md

 - **Looker Studio (semantic and visual layer)**
   - Connects to Google Sheets through the native connector.
   - Uses calculated fields for MTD, YTD, product splits and prior period comparison.

-Text diagram:

-`Magento API → Zapier → Google Sheets → Looker Studio → Executives dashboard`

-## 8. Variants and extensions

-- Add CRM data by joining another sheet with campaign or lead source.
-- Move the warehouse to BigQuery and point Looker Studio to BigQuery for scalable history.
-- Add cohort and retention views for active members by start month and churn.
-- Add alerting with Zapier or Apps Script when daily revenue drops below a threshold.

----

-## 9. Design journal

-**Problem**
-Leadership wanted daily visibility into revenue and membership performance instead of waiting for month-end reports.

-**Constraints**
-No dedicated data warehouse or engineering team, limited budget, non-technical stakeholders.

-**Choice**
-Build a lightweight pipeline using Magento, Zapier, Google Sheets, and Looker Studio.

-**Results**

-- Automated ingestion removed manual exports from Magento.
-- Executives can see Daily, MTD, and YTD metrics in a single dashboard.

----

-## 10. tl;dr

-- Magento records the sale.
-- Zapier listens for new sales and copies them into a Google Sheet.
-- The Google Sheet behaves like a simple database.
-- Looker Studio reads the sheet and turns the numbers into charts and KPIs.
-- Executives open a link and see the latest revenue and membership numbers.

----

 ## 3. Data flow (step by step)